simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 close, equity

-Prints a "closing balances" transaction and an "opening balances" transaction, that bring account balances to and from zero, respectively.
+Prints a "closing balances" transaction and an "opening balances" transaction that bring account balances to and from zero, respectively.
-Useful for, eg:

-- bringing asset/liability balances forward into a new journal file
-- closing out revenues/expenses to retained earnings at the end of a period
+Useful for bringing asset/liability balances forward into a new journal file, or for closing out revenues/expenses to retained earnings at the end of a period.

 _FLAGS_